Executive summary: Universal circular economy policy goals

-The Ellen MacArthur Foundation has set out five universal circular economy policy goals that provide a framework for national governments, cities and businesses to create a transition that fosters innovation and decouples growth from finite resource consumption and environmental degradation.
+The Ellen MacArthur Foundation has set out five universal circular economy policy goals that provide a framework for national governments, cities and businesses to accelerate the transition.

-As governments and industries around the globe move towards a circular economy, it’s key to align ambitions and create a common direction of travel.
+As governments and industries around the globe move towards a circular economycircular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
+It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature., it’s key to align ambitions and create a common direction of travel.

-The goals recognise that the relevant policies are interconnected - this will help avoid the creation of a patchwork of fragmented solutions.
-If we can align nationally and internationally, we can reduce friction across borders and lower costs.
+By recognising that the relevant policies are interconnected, we can avoid creating a patchwork of fragmented solutions, and by aligning nationally and internationally, we can reduce friction across borders and lower costs.
 Close co-operation also minimises the risk of individual policy measures remaining isolated in a wider, unchanged economic system that’s based on a linear ‘take-make-waste’ approach.

 Enable all products – from fast-moving consumer goods to long-term assets – to be designed, accessed, and used in ways that eliminate waste and pollution.